theimowski/SuaveMusicStore/index.md

     divId "container" container
 ```

-`index` previosly was a constant value, but now became a function taking `container` as parameter.
+`index` previously was a constant value, but now became a function taking `container` as parameter.

 We can now define actual container for the "home" page: